[Please see my newer version of this post here.]

 For (most) Protestants, being reborn and sanctified by the spirit naturally leads to performing Christ-like actions, ie. good works.
 Someone who doesn’t do so was never truly reborn.
 For LDS, being reborn means entering into a covenant with God, thereby promising to follow Jesus and repent while God for his part promises salvation through the grace of the atonement.
 In other words, Christ-like actions and repentance are necessary to remain within the covenant.

 So how do we differ from Protestants?
-They believe that good works naturally flow from being saved, and are proof of salvation.
+They believe that good works naturally flow from being saved, and are evidence of having been redeemed and received the Holy Ghost.
 But they aren’t required, they don’t do anything… other than Good.

 LDS on the other hand believe they transform us, helping us along the way to being as God is, perfect.